guigolab/cls3-final-files-description/README.md

 The final refined master table has the following artifact models included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

  ## intronChain masterTable GTF
+ The master table GTF for human and mouse can be downloaded using the following links:
+ -
+ -
+ -
+ -

  This GTF was created from the main master table to further reduce the transcript redundancy, while preserving the master table transcript identifiers (anchTMxxxxxxxxxxxx) in the attributes.

  Different strategies were followed for the spliced and monoexonic transcripts.